victorap93/react-bootstrap-table-control/README.md

 }
 ```

-You can see a interative component in <a href="https://main--635d1d685cdfb0210b43bf17.chromatic.com" target="_blank">Storybook</a>.
+You can see a interative component in [Storybook](https://main--635d1d685cdfb0210b43bf17.chromatic.com).

 ## Props